 Today, I feel in control of my life because I’m telling my story.
 I’ve taken ownership.
 I hope that telling my story can help others, too.”

 This story was submitted to Love What Matters by Jon Seiger of Rochester, NY.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more from strong survivors: